Adrian-Benavente/grill/README.md

 ![Grill Logo](img/logo.png)

-Grill is not another bootstrap, but a CSS only framework based on Grid and written in Sass, intented for quickly making lay outs.
+Grill is not another bootstrap, but a mobile first, CSS only framework based on Grid and written in Sass, intented for quickly making lay outs.

 ## Documentation

 Coming soon...
+In the meantime, you can take a look to the demo *index.html* file.
+Drag & drop it in your favorite browser.